RyotaMitaraiWeb/Flashcards/README.md

 * * ``validationRules`` - values for validation, e.g. the minimum length of a username, the minimum amount of flashcards in a deck, and so on.
 * ``guards`` - contains route guards to prevent unauthorized access to desired pages.
 Check the subfolder for more information on each guard.
 * ``router`` - holds all files related to Vue Router.
+* * ``resolvers`` - resolvers are functions that fetch data before navigating to a given route.
+All resolvers are documented within the folder's README.
 * ``stores`` - holds all Pinia states.
 Check the subfolder for more information on each state and when to use them
 * ``types`` - holds all types, split into subfolders matching the modules where they are used (e.g. all interfaces related to Pinia states are stored in the subfolder ``store``)
 * ``util`` - holds various utility/helper functions that make certain tasks easier.
 Check each function's subfolder for more detailed documentation on their usage and functionality.